-A whole fish weighing between 1 and 2 lbs. including tail, all fins, all scales.
+1) A whole fish weighing between 1 and 2 lbs. including tail, all fins, all scales.
 Don't let the fish merchant gut the fish, simply buy it whole one or two days ahead of class, bring it home, and keep it cold in the back of the refrigerator.
-If you have no chice but to buy a gutted fish, no worries, it has happened to me, too.
+If you have no choice but to buy a gutted fish, no worries, it has happened to me, too.
 Let me know at the start of class and I'll show you how to manage the fish print regardless.

-Art supplies, from Dickblick.com, Jerrysartarama.com, and locally at Plaza Art :
+Art supplies, from Dickblick.com, Jerrysartarama.com, and in the mid-Atlantic at Plaza Art: